 - Foolish Sibling, Responsible Sibling: Pinkie tends to act more immature and childish, playing the role of the foolish sibling.
 Maud is portrayed as more stoic and mature, implying that she the more responsible of the two.

 - Friend to All Children: She loves playing with little kids, and chaperons some of them during Nightmare Night.
-She also loves the Cake Twins dearly like they were her own little siblings.
+Perhaps it's not a surprise, considering her childlike personality.
+She also loves the Cake twins dearly like they were her own little siblings.

 - Only Known by Their Nickname: Her full name is Pinkamena Diane Pie, but is known to everypony as Pinkie.